-If a backflow protection device is required other than a standard DCV, the backflow protection device must be tested by a certified tester upon installation.
+If a backflow protection device is required other than a standard DCV, the backflow protection device must be tested by a certified tester upon installation in accordance with the AWWB's Backflow Prevention and Cross-Connection Control Policy.
 The test report indicating that the device is functioning correctly shall be submitted on the AWWB Backflow Testing and Certification Form (Appendix B) prior to a certificate of occupancy being issued and service being activated.